Voters across the UK will flock to the polls next week for this year’s round of elections.

 Thousands of seats are to be contested on Thursday, May 5, when residents up and down the country will decide who they want to make important decisions on their behalf.

-In England, voters will be choosing a mixture of councillors, local and regional mayors, with those on the electoral roll in Lincoln able to take part in the city council elections in just a few days' time.
+In England, voters will be choosing a mixture of councillors, local and regional mayors.

-We've taken a look at what turnout was like across Lincoln when voters last headed to the polls to vote for their preferred ward councillors.
+While those on the electoral roll in West Lindsey won't be taking part in full council elections this year, we've taken a look at what turnout was like when voters last headed to the polls to vote for their preferred ward councillors.

-Including votes rejected at the count, the ballot box turnout in Lincoln that year was 31.9%, which was lower than the England average of 35.7%.
+Including votes rejected at the count, the ballot box turnout in West Lindsey that year was 37.6%, which was higher than the England average of 32.8%.

-As well as voting for their local ward councillors, Lincoln residents were also called on to elect Lincolnshire county councillors in 2021 – the turnout in the area for this election was 31.6%.
+Though West Lindsey residents did not vote for their local ward councillors in 2021, they were called on to elect members to Lincolnshire County Council – the turnout for this election was 32.7%.

 National issues such as the surging cost of living, Ukraine and partygate will be on voters' minds this year – but residents across Great Britain still want councils to focus on improving local roads and housing, according to a poll.